ricardocr987/delegate-vault/README.md

 ## Overview

 The Delegate Vault program allows users to:
-- Create managed vaults for automated trading and liquidity provision
+- Create managed vaults for automated trading and liquidity provision (only for liquidation)
 - Deposit funds and execute token swaps
 - Participate in Orca liquidity pools with automated position management
 - Configure automated liquidation triggers through a delegate service